 Careers and life after graduation

 Upon graduation each interdisciplinary studies student is prepared for an entrance level opportunity for graduate study and for entering a music-related career.
-While the traditional EMU music major offers studies in performance, church music and music education, the interdisciplinary studies concentration offers additional in-the-field learning opportunities like instruction of piano pedagogy, vocal pedagogy, or Suzuki violin pedagogy.
+While the traditional EMU music major offers studies in performance and music education, the interdisciplinary studies concentration offers additional in-the-field learning opportunities like instruction of piano pedagogy, vocal pedagogy, or Suzuki violin pedagogy.
 Additional performing options include conducting, composition, and jazz.
 And other practical opportunities include music management and music industry.

 More theoretical areas of interest, such as ethnomusicology, music history or music theory, are also options for study and work in music and related fields.